Going Online: Steps to Get Started

 - Online Learning Consortium provides helpful resources including a link to this free online teaching toolkit with ACUE.

 - Educause Review provides some best practices to consider before moving face to face courses online.

 - Inside Higher Ed provides elements to consider when thinking through an online format for your course.

 - Using a Course Planning Sheet will help you map out content, week-to-week, to help your students make connections between concepts.
-Once this sheet is complete, you will have a clear guide of where things will need to be uploaded and/or created within eCourseware.
+Once this sheet is complete, you will have a clear guide of where things will need to be uploaded and/or created within Canvas.

 - Use UM3D Course Recommendations to ensure you have included all of the essential components of quality online course design in your planning.

 Step 2 - Maintain a Connection With Students

 While you may not be able to meet with students in person for a while, you can still maintain the same connection virtually.
 It is important that you create a presence online for your students.
 Below are some resources to help you build that connection.